oscarolsson94/security/inlämning3.md

     }
 ```
-We have now protected ourselves against malicious users, who may try to either retrieve or delete our assets.
-We only allow the user to save files in the story-folder.
+We have now protected ourselves against malicious users, who may try to either retrieve our secret assets.
+We only allow the user to view files inside the flags-folder.

-*Note: This solution only limits the user to save a file in a specific folder.
-Files in that folder can still be overwritten if the user chooses the same name as an already existing one when saving a file.
-To fix this issue, we would have to check if a file with the entered name already exists in the folder before writing to the file.*